lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 -  References: This document
 -  Initial contents: None
 -  Registration Regime: Specification Required.
-   Document must specify an EVIDENCE-STATEMENT definition to which this Object Identifier shall be bound.
+   Document must specify an EVIDENCE-STATEMENT or ATTESTATION-RESULT definition to which this Object Identifier shall be bound.

 Columns: